Canon 640, 645, 660 series & other ink cartridges - How to refill

 Note: Drill tool is included with Inkbank refill kits or you can order one separately.
 You could use electric drill instead, but be careful.
 Canon cartridges are filled with a spongy felt material and drilling into it can damage it.
 It's only the plastic top you're drilling through!

-This is a pic of PG-640 black cartridge
+This is a pic of a PG-640 black cartridge being drilled.

 CL-641 drill fill holes